abhiwand/atk/doc/source/ds_dflw.rst

 Drop Rows:
 ----------

-The :code:`drop` function takes a predicate function and removes all rows for which the predicate evaluates to ``True``.
+The :code:`drop` method takes a predicate function and removes all rows for which the predicate evaluates to ``True``.

 Examples: